raiden-network/raiden-api-client/README.md

 # raiden api client

 The raiden api client wraps the API of [raiden](https://github.com/raiden-network/raiden).
-It simplifies the usage of [raidens api](https://docs.raiden.network/raiden-api-1/resources) to a few lines.
+It simplifies the usage of [raiden's api](https://docs.raiden.network/raiden-api-1/resources) to a few lines.

 ## Installation